 MBA, BS, University of Southern California

-Knapp is the former Associate Director and an Assistant Professor of Clinical Entrepreneurship in the Lloyd Greif Center for Entrepreneurial Studies.
+Knapp is the Academic Director of the Master's of Science in Entrepreneurship and Innovation and an Associate Professor of Clinical Entrepreneurship in the Lloyd Greif Center for Entrepreneurial Studies.
 His teachings encompass all facets of entrepreneurial studies including Venture Management, Feasibility Analysis, Business Planning and Launching.
 Knapp developed the “E”-Challenge and a new course for students involved in a family firm: Entrepreneurial Family Business.
-A two-time Golden Apple Award winner for outstanding teaching as voted on by the student body.
+A three-time Golden Apple Award winner for outstanding teaching as voted on by the student body.
 Knapp is founder of Club Sportswear and Honolua Surf Co, an Action Sports Industry leader, and partner in Blue Jay Bay Ventures a real-estate investment firm.

 PhD, MS, UC-Berkeley; BS, UC-Davis